-Purchasing a home can be a very daunting task, especially if it’s your first time trying to own one.
+Purchasing a home can be a very daunting task, especially for first time buyers.
 With the current Covid-19 pandemic, this task is even more challenging.
 Having a rough sketch of how this process works will make this task less stressful.
-This post is a comprehensive guide on the several steps of buying a home and the possible timescales.
+This post is a comprehensive guide on the several steps of buying a house and the timeline.

-The basic timeline for purchasing a house will always vary, this is depending on the purchaser and the seller’s circumstances, including the conveyancing issues and delays that may arise.
+The basic timeline for buying a house will always vary, this is depending on the buyer and seller’s individual circumstances, including the conveyancing issues and delays that may arise.

 1. 6 weeks-8 months